Stumbling Toward Enlightenment

 This was the beginning of my seeing things differently.
 And it would not have happened without the pain of loss.

-To me part of enlightenment is learning to see in new ways.
+To me a big part of enlightenment is learning to see in new ways.

 Thich Nhat Hanh said, “There is no enlightenment outside of daily life.”